Gigi Hadid & Karlie Kloss Are Doing This To Save The Elephants

 30,000 elephants a year? #knotonmyplanet 🐘 Tie a knot.
 Donate. https://t.co/idfMTQe9WN pic.twitter.com/Q2yUv9zxUS— Karlie Kloss (@karliekloss) September 9, 2016

-Kloss repeated Hadid's message, posting a photo of herself tying a multicolored scarf around her neck in hopes you'll do the same.
+Kloss repeated Hadid's message, posting a photo of herself tying a multicoloured scarf around her neck in hopes you'll do the same.

 Model Doutzen Kroes, #KnotOnMyPlanet spokesperson, explained in a clip on Twitter: "We've had enough of elephants being slaughtered just for their tusks...we're tying knots so we won't forget elephants."